Trump Administration Moves Ahead on Shrinking Utah Monuments

 Trump cut the size monuments following review of 27 national monuments by then-Interior Secretary Ryan Zinke.
 He recommended shrinking two other monuments as well, but Trump has yet to take action.

 Trump said he scaled back the size of the monuments to reverse misuse of the Antiquities Act by previous Democratic presidents that he said led to oversized monuments that hinder energy development, grazing and other uses.
-The move earned cheers from Republican leaders in Utah including former U.S. Sen. Orrin Hatch.
+The move earned cheers from Republican leaders in Utah including former U.S. Sen. Orrin Hatch andcurrent Gov. Gary Herbert.

-Conservation groups have called Trump's decision the largest elimination of protected land in American history.
-They criticized the Trump administration on Thursday for spending time on management plans they believe will become moot when the court sides with their assertion that Trump misused the Antiquities Act to reverse decisions by previous presidents.
+U.S. Sen. Mitt Romney of Utah also offered praise to the Trump administration for moving ahead with the plans, one day after he earned the ire of the GOP and Trump by voting to convict the preside nt in the impeachment trial.

-A federal judge last year rejected the Trump administration's bid to dismiss the lawsuits.
-In a recent court filing, tribal groups said the Bears Ears lands are “a living and vital place where ancestors passed from one world to the next, often leaving their mark in petroglyphs or painted handprints, and where modern day tribal members can still visit them.”
+“I appreciate the work that the president and Secretary Bernhardt have done with our state to develop plans that will allow more of our land to be used for recreation, grazing, and management practices," Romney said in a statement.